DLWood1001/Registry-Policy-Module/README.md

 		pass

 ## Registry Policy File Format
-The Registry.pol file is a relativly simple file.
+The Registry.pol file is a relatively simple file.
 It contains a simple header and a body containing multiple registry policies (entries).

 ...
 I'll update this more later.